erniebrodeur/pushover/README.md

 		$ pushover so now I can just send an app.

-Anytime you supply token's directly to the cli, it will ignore any saved information and try them.
+Anytime you supply tokens directly to the cli, it will ignore any saved information and try them.
 This allows you to use it as a once-off tool while keeping credentials stored.

 ## Contributing